Committees

 Research Committee

 The Research Committee serves as a liaison between the Academy and NOBIDAN to track, report or disseminate pertinent information that affects the NOBIDAN membership or the public.
 The committee also helps to organize NOBIDAN FNCE Spotlight Sessions and assists with recruiting NOBIDAN members to submit abstracts and poster sessions to FNCE(R).
 The Research Committee is open to new members and new ideas.
-If interested in getting involved or sharing ideas, please contact the Research Committee Co-Chairs, Chauntelle Jack-Roberts, MS, RD, LDN and Loneke T. Blackman Carr, PhD, RD.
+If interested in getting involved or sharing ideas, please contact the Research Committee Co-Chairs using The Academy’s Leadership Directory.

 Research Committee Co-Chair